 Year 6 pupils at Downsbrook Primary School in Broadwater, in Worthing, have been finding out more about war and conflict in their topic lessons.

-- A response to 'In Flanders Field' (by John McCrae) by pupils of Downsbrook Primary School (30,282KB)
+- A response to 'In Flanders Field' by pupils of Downsbrook Primary School, Worthing - Remembrance Day 2016 (30,282KB)

 See also external websites: